The national headquarters of the National Federation of the Blind is an extensive facility located in Baltimore, Maryland.

-The staff of the NFB are led by the President of the organization and have been organized into four major departments.
-The Office of the President coordinates the work of the other three departments.
+The staff of the NFB are led by the President of the organization and have been organized into five major departments.
+The Office of the President coordinates the work of the other four departments.
 Each department includes an executive director that reports directly to the President.

 Office of the President